Night Photography and Light Painting- Finding Your Way In The Dark, the revised and expanded edition, is now available!

-The book contains accurate and up to date information on digital Night Photography, photographing by moonlight, and light painting, and there is a chapter on film-based Night Photography with my own exposure and developing formulas that were developed over a period of twenty years.
-Unique to this book is the opening chapter which explores the long and storied history of Night Photography from Dagueurrotype to digital.
+The book contains the most accurate and up to date information on digital Night Photography, astro-landscape and Milky Way photography, photographing by moonlight, image stacking for long star trails, light painting, and light drawing.
+Unique to this book is the opening chapter which explores the history of Light Painting, with assistance from Jason Page of LghtPaintingPhotography.com

 An extremely valuable resource for learning night photography techniques